Seattle Liberation Front: Indictments and trial

 Two months later, on April 16, a federal grand jury indicted members of the SLF on charges of inciting the February 17 riot – Lerner was charged with "using the facilities of interstate commerce [a telephone] with the intent of inciting to riot," but he was not charged with "inciting to riot."
 (One of the eight, Michael Justesen, disappeared but was later arrested in California by the FBI in an infiltration of the Weathermen).
 Federal District Judge George Boldt was assigned the case, which began in his Tacoma courtroom on November 23, 1970.
-The trial was quickly derailed by the defendants' vocal disruptions, a protest walkout, and their eventual refusal to enter the courtroom.
+The trial was quickly derailed by the defendants' vocal disruptions including catcalls directed at the judge, a protest walkout, and their eventual refusal to enter the courtroom.
 Boldt declared a mistrial on December 10, citing all defendants for contempt of court.
 He summarily found them guilty of contempt, sentenced them to six months in prison, and refused to grant bail.
 The defendants eventually served three months in prison.

 The original charges of inciting a riot, or of intent to incite to riot, and conspiracy to damage the Seattle Federal Building, were unsuccessfully prosecuted.
 Lerner stated the reason for the failure to win a conviction was "because it was revealed that the FBI agents who were infiltrating the anti-war organization were themselves the people who had precipitated the violence."
 Most observers agreed that the prosecution's case was floundering (aided by the admission of government witnesses on the stand that they would "go to any length" to combat the radicals).
-It is believed by some that the Seattle Seven would have been freed if some of them had not provoked the elderly judge with catcalls during the proceedings.
+It is believed by some that the Seattle Seven would have been freed if they had not provoked the judge during the proceedings.